resdek-lss/a3-guide/README.md

 To install Arma 3, use Steam like you normally would to install a game.
 You may want to consider putting the game on an SSD to shorten loading times and to make your framerate smoother, but be warned that the size of the game will be 75GB+ after mods are installed.

 There are a few things you might want to change after you install the game.
 These are optional but highly recommended.
 - Turn off mouse smoothing.
-From the main menu, go to Settings>Controls>Mouse Smoothing.
-Turn it off.
+From the main menu, go to Settings>Controls>Mouse>Mouse Smoothing.
+Turn it all the way off.
 - Change your profile name.
 By default this is set to your Windows username.
-On the main menu, go up to the top right and press the little person symbol.
+On the main menu, go up to the top right and hover over the little person symbol.
+Click on the name that appears.
 On this menu, create a new profile and name it as you wish.
 You can also customize your default player head.

 ## RADMIN GUIDE